 Google Sheets offer great functions for users to manage and analyze your data.
 However, it cannot eliminate the use of standard databases.
 Have a look at some of the constraints that you might face while using Google Sheets as a database.

-• Storage Limitation: Google Sheets can only store up to 5 million records.
-At first go, this seems like a considerable number, but it is not enough for medium and large scale applications.
+- Storage Limitation: Google Sheets can only store up to 5 million records, inadequate for medium to large-scale applications.

 Reasons to Use Google Sheets as a Database